qml.pauli.pauli_word_to_string

 'X'

-• pauli_word (Observable) – an observable, either a Tensor instance or single-qubit observable representing a Pauli group element.
+• pauli_word (Operator) – an observable, either a single-qubit observable representing a Pauli group element, or a tensor product of single-qubit observables.

 • wire_map (dict[Union[str, int], int]) – dictionary containing all wire labels used in the Pauli word as keys, and unique integer labels as their values